The general linear group as a complete invariant for C*-algebras: The case of simple AH-algebras

-\begin{cor} If $A$ and $B$ are simple, unital AH-algebras of slow dimension growth and of real rank zero, with isomorphic general linear groups (as abstract groups), then $(K_0(A), K_0(A)_+ , [1_A])$ and $(K_0(B),K_0(B)_+,[1_B])$ are order isomorphic by a map preserving the distinguished order units. \end{cor} \begin{proof} If $A$ is infinite-dimensional then so is $B$.
-(By Lemma \ref{lemm5} and Proposition \ref{prop3} $A$ is oddly decomposable.
-We can therefore find arbitrary many orthogonal idempotents $(e_i)$ in $\widetilde{\I(A)}$.
-The isomorphism of $GL(A)$ and $GL(B)$ induces an orthoisomorphism $\tilde\theta \colon \I(A) \to \I(B)$, \cf{}Theorem \ref{thm2}.
-The orthogonal idempotents $\tilde\theta(e_i)$ in $\widetilde{\I(B)}$ ensure $B$ is infinite-dimensional.)
-The desired result follows now from Theorem \ref{K0isom}.
+are order isomorphic by a map preserving the distinguished order units. \end{corollary} \begin{proof} If $A$ is infinite-dimensional then so is $B$.
+(By Lemma~\ref{lemm5} and Proposition~\ref{prop3} $A$ is oddly decomposable.
+We can therefore find arbitrary many orthogonal idempotents $(e_i)$ in $\IA$.
+The isomorphism of $GL(A)$ and $GL(B)$ induces an orthoisomorphism $\tilde\theta \colon \I(A) \to \I(B)$, by Theorem~\ref{thm2}.
+The orthogonal idempotents $\tilde\theta(e_i)$ in $\IB$ ensure $B$ is infinite-dimensional.)
+The desired result follows now from Theorem~\ref{K0isom}.
 If both $A$ and $B$ are finite dimensional we refer to \cite{GioSie3}. \end{proof}